PaccMann/paccmann_sarscov2/README.md

 ## Requirements

 - `conda>=3.7`
-- TODO The following data from [here](https://ibm.ent.box.com/v/paccmann-sarscov2-data)
+- The following data from [here](https://ibm.ent.box.com/v/paccmann-sarscov2-data)
   View the respective README.md files on data sources.
 - The git repos linked in the [previous section](#description)